caleb/freebsd-unicorn/README.md

 Using your own layout is easy, you can just leave the `unicorn_directory` variable out of your `/etc/rc.conf` and specify all of the above variables manually.
 Here's a list of those variables for your convenience:

     unicorn_command:      The path to the unicorn command
     unicorn_command_args: The non-flag arguments passed to the above command.
-This is usually the path to the Rack config.ru file
+This is usually the path to the Rack config.ru file, and the rackup parameter is prepended to the beginning of this setting.
+Typically you do not need to set this.
+    unicorn_rackup:       This is the path to the Rack config file (typically called `config.ru`).
+This setting is prepended to the `command_args` parameter
     unicorn_pidfile:      The path where Unicorn will put its pid file
     unicorn_old_pidfile:  The path where Unicorn will put its `old` pid file (usually the same as the sbove with `.oldbin` appended)
     unicorn_listen:       The path to the socket or port to listen on.
 You can leave this blank to specify where to listen in the Unicorn config